What are burr holes?

 A layer of thin tissues called meninges surround and help protect the brain.
 These

-meninges contain blood vessels that carry blood to and from the brain.
-The dura mater
+meninges contain blood vessels that might bleed easily.
+The dura mater is the outermost

-A head injury can cause one or more of the blood vessels outside the brain to tear
+A head injury can cause one or more of the blood vessels on the surface of the brain

-and bleed.
-A sudden tear might cause blood to build up very suddenly.
-With a small
+or in the meninges to tear and bleed.
+A sudden tear might cause blood to build up

 it can lead to symptoms or even death if not treated.